(Last updated on September 13, 2020)

 - If you're using a laptop, ensure that it is plugged in and charging properly.

 - You will then be taken to a Remote Proctoring Requirements page, which will instruct you to begin recording your video, screen, audio, and keystrokes.
 These steps are critical and will be presented on that page as a checkbox list.
 Get familiar with them now, as it is imperative that you follow them carefully on test day.
+You may preview them during the remote proctor practice test session and by watching this instructional video.

 - As soon as you click the button that appears, we will begin recording your video, screen, audio, and keystrokes until you submit your test.